 OPPO has also included waterproofing up to 50 meters and a GPS but no LTE.

-Competitively priced, essentially undercutting their competitors, OPPO have built an outstanding smart wearable.
+Competitively priced, essentially undercutting their competitors, OPPO have built an wallet friendly smart wearable.

 Perfect for those that have been curious and keen to get in to the world of wearables for the first time butkeep the charger dock handy at all times.